Brief Overview:

 Position Description:

-HRiA’s core services comprise four clusters: (1) capacity building assistance (CBA), (2) grantmaking for biomedical research and community health initiatives, (3) research and evaluation, and (4) health and racial equity.
+HRiA’s core services comprise five clusters: (1) public health services, (2) capacity building assistance (CBA), (3) grantmaking for biomedical research and community health initiatives, (4) research and evaluation, including community health improvement services, and (5) health and racial equity.

-As part of our CBA services, HRiA manages an extensive portfolio of behavioral health initiatives, including statewide substance use helplines in Vermont and substance use and problem gambling helplines in Massachusetts and Illinois.
+As part of our Public Health Services, HRiA manages an extensive portfolio of behavioral health initiatives, including statewide substance use helplines in Vermont and Oregon and substance use and problem gambling helplines in Massachusetts and Illinois.
 The Illinois Helpline for Opioids and Other Substances (Illinois Department of Human Services, Division of Substance Use Prevention and Recovery) was launched in 2017, building upon our experience operating the MA Substance Use Helpline (Massachusetts Department of Public Health, Bureau of Substance Addiction Services) for over 23 years.
 HRiA launched the Vermont Helplink (Vermont Department of Health, Division of Substance Use Programs) in 2019.
-HRiA began operating the MA Problem Gambling Helpline (Massachusetts Department of Public Health, Office of Problem Gambling Services) in 2020 and the Illinois Problem Gambling Helpline in 2022.
+HRiA began operating the MA Problem Gambling Helpline (Massachusetts Department of Public Health, Office of Problem Gambling Services) in 2020 and the Illinois Problem Gambling Helpline (Illinois Department of Human Services, Division of Substance Use Prevention and Recovery) in 2022.
+HRiA is currently contracting with the Oregon Health Authority to launch a substance use helpline for Oregon in December 2023.

 To learn more about HRiA and our helplines, visit the following:

-This is an hourly, non-exempt, full- or part-time position with a starting hourly pay rate of $20-$23 an hour, based on skills and experience.
-The SIS may work remotely or in our Boston-based office.
-All HRiA staff who work in the Boston office and/or conduct in-person work activities must be up to date on COVID-19 vaccinations.
-The candidate will be required to show proof of vaccination upon hire (unless eligible for a religious or medical exemption).
+This is an hourly, non-exempt, full- or part-time position with a starting hourly pay rate of $21-$24 an hour, based on skills and experience.
+The SIS may work remotely.

-Candidates based in Illinois, Vermont or Massachusetts are strongly encouraged to apply.
+Candidates based in Oregon, Illinois, Vermont, or Massachusetts are strongly encouraged to apply.

 Duties and Responsibilities: